jboynyc/textnets/docs/tutorial.rst

 A boolean argument, ``sublinear``, decides whether to use sublinear (logarithmic) scaling when calculating tf-idf for edge weights.
-The default is ``True`` because sublinear scaling is considered good practice in the information retrieval literature, but there may be good reason to disable it.
+The default is ``True`` because sublinear scaling is considered good practice in the information retrieval literature (:cite:`Manning2008`), but there may be good reason to disable it.

 ``doc_attr`` allows setting additional attributes for documents that become node attributes in the resulting network graph.
 For instance, if texts